 Before we proceed to examine the $j(t)$ behaviour, it is important to realise that including a finite $\epsGR$ affects the right hand side of \eqref{eq:djdtGR}, and therefore the value of $\jmin$, in two distinct ways.
 First, there is the obvious explicit dependence on $\epsGR$ that appears twice in equation \eqref{eq:djdtGR}.
 Second, there is also an implicit dependence on $\epsGR$ in \eqref{eq:djdtGR} through the values of $j_\pm$ and $j_0$ (see equations \eqref{eqn:jpm}, \eqref{eqn:j0}).
 We will now discuss this implicit dependence, and then use the results to understand $j(t)$ behaviour in different asymptotic $\epsGR$ regimes.

 In the limit $\Theta \ll 1$, and assuming that $e_0$ is not too close to $1$ and $\Gamma$ is not too close to $1/5$, equations \eqref{eqn:def_Sigma}, \eqref{eqn:def_D} tell us that

-Equation \eqref{eqn:Sigma_small_Theta} implies that $\Sigma$, and hence $j_\pm^2$, will only be significantly modified by GR if $\epsGR \gtrsim \epsstr$, in agreement with what we saw in Figures \ref{fig:HStar_Contours_Gamma_pt5}, \ref{fig:HStar_Contours_Gamma_pt1} \& \ref{fig:HStar_Theta_pt001_logplot}.
+Equation \eqref{eqn:Sigma_small_Theta} implies that $\Sigma$, and hence $j_\pm^2$, will be modified significantly by GR only if $\epsGR \gtrsim \epsstr$, in agreement with what we saw in Figures \ref{fig:HStar_Contours_Gamma_pt5}, \ref{fig:HStar_Contours_Gamma_pt1} \& \ref{fig:HStar_Theta_pt001_logplot}.
 In this case, a perturbative approach around the non-GR solution will fail.
 We therefore say that any binary with $\epsGR \gtrsim \epsstr$ exists in the regime of `strong GR', which we explore in \S\ref{sec:very_strong_GR}.
 Conversely, if $\epsGR$ is in what we will call the `weak-to-moderate GR' regime:

 then $\Sigma \sim 1$, and $j_\pm$ will stay close to their non-GR values for $\Theta\ll \Sigma\sim 1$, namely (see equation (\ref{eqn:jpm}))

 In other words the relative perturbations to $j_\pm$ induced by GR can be neglected.
 Note that the weak-to-moderate GR regime \eqref{eqn:weak_to_moderate_GR_condition} already encompasses the very weak GR regime introduced in \S\ref{sec:fixed_points_pi_over_2}.
 In \S\S\ref{sec:weak_GR}-\ref{sec:moderate_GR} we will further delineate distinct `weak GR' and `moderate GR' regimes.